 The Wantdo Waterproof Snow Jacket is an extremely affordable winter weather coat designed for moderate exposure to the elements.
 Its polyester shell, synthetic insulation, and shaggy-fleece interior lining give the appearance of warmth, but our verdict was more like — warm enough.
 Perfect for shoveling snow, ice skating, running errands, or sledding, we used this jacket mostly for daily wear.
 However, at its core, it's built more for recreation and leans toward being a ski jacket.
 However, we feel this versatility is a great feature when we consider this jacket's price tag.
 We didn't dig the Snow Jacket's style (1990s), but we really liked its features: elastic wrist gaiters, powder skirt, removable hood, storm flaps, and even waterproof zippers.
 We doubted its construction quality, but impressively haven't seen any problems yet.
 That said, this jacket's overall quality is definitely reduced by its affordability — you simply get what you pay for in the winter jacket arena.

-We don't feel this jacket is a stylish option for dinner and a movie - but to each their own.
-Its seams are loosely stitched (8-9 stitches per linear inch), which will eventually lead to durability issues, like popped seams.
-Zipper quality is so-so, its hemline stops at the waist, and it isn't built for really cold temps.
+“I wouldn't necessarily wear it as a stylish jacket for dinner and a movie - but to each their own,” our lead reviewer said.
+The seams of this jacket are loosely stitched (8-9 stitches per linear inch), which could eventually lead to durability issues, like popped seams.
+Zipper quality is so-so, its hemline stops at the waist, and it's not built for really cold temps.
 But cash is king, and the Snow Jacket is simply a bargain.
-If you like the price point of the Wantdo but don't care for its ski jacket accessories, take a look at the Moerdeng ArcticPeaks.
+If you like the price point of the Wantdo but don't care for its ski jacket features, take a look at the Moerdeng ArcticPeaks.
 It is very similar and about as warm, but it doesn't have all the extras.
 If you like the versatility of the Wantdo but need a better-performing jacket, we think the REI Co-op Stormhenge Down Hybrid Parka is a great option.
 It's loaded with high-performance features but has an affordable price.
 Lastly, if you just want a reasonably stylish, cheap puffy jacket, the Tommy Hilfiger Men's Hooded Puffer Jacket may be your best bet.

 Insulation: Inner jacket: 700-fill down, Outer jacket: none | Number of Pockets: 3 exterior, 3 interior